 - The cost of absenteeism due to occupational disease is estimated at 2.5 billion euros; In 2014 costs on mental occupational diseases was: 1 billion euros.
 This has been doubled in 4 years.

-Temporary workers and on-call workers and are faced, more than workers with a permanent employment contact, with (the consequences of) occupational risks in the field of:
+Temporary workers and on-call workers and are faced, more than workers with a permanent employment contract, with (the consequences of) occupational risks in the field of:

-- internal undesirable behavior (particularly in the case of temporary employees);
+- Internal undesirable behaviour (particularly in the case of temporary employees);

-- external undesirable behavior (especially with on-call and temporary employees).
+- External undesirable behaviour (especially with on-call and temporary employees).